 In November of 2006, the Food and Drug Administration approved the use of silicone implants after having removed them from the American market 14 years prior.
 Their reintroduction to the market was due to the lack of any scientific evidence that silicone is associated with disease conditions or adverse effects to your health (there was no evidence).
 The most convincing argument that favors silicone breast implants over saline comes from patients who have had experience with both.
 They almost unanimously recommend the silicone implants — they feel softer and more comfortable, as if a part of their breast rather than separate from their breast.
 The breast implant and the natural breast behave as one.

 Breast Implant Size

 This is not only the critical part of your journey, it’s also the fun part.
 Most of the consultation time is spent choosing the breast implant size and shape that works with your figure and your personality.
-Read my blog post about how to choose the right breast implant size.
 Every patient has a preconceived notion of what size and breast shape she thinks she wants.
 It must be understood that there are limits on implant choice based on the anatomy of your chest wall and your breasts.
 Engineering principles are involved in the decision.
 To provide you with an analogy, I can’t sit six people at a table for two.
 Large implants won’t work with a small chest.
 My primary goal is to make sure you make the best choice in implant size so that your results are long-lasting and pleasing.